 Located on the grounds of Anse Mamin, a former plantation, Bike St. Lucia has trails for literally everyone—including people like myself, who have never mountain biked before, or for professionals like Tinker Juarez, a champion bike racer who trained here.
 This is one of the best ways to get off the beaten path in St. Lucia and get deep into the rainforest.

-Kayak to Pigeon Island
+Explore Historic Pigeon Island

 Taste Authentic Cuisine at the Beacon Restaurant

 You’ll be drawn into the Beacon Restaurant by the amazing views (the restaurant’s patio has a sweeping panorama of the Pitons that’s hard to beat from anywhere on the island), but you’ll stay for the authentic St. Lucian cuisine.
-This locally run restaurant serves up a hearty lunch buffet that will give you the chance to try all the famous foods that you’ve heard about—from the national dish of green fig and salt fish to St. Lucian-style macaroni and cheese.
-Complimentary fresh juice accompanies the buffet, and is a great opportunity to taste tamarind juice.
+This locally run restaurant serves up a hearty lunch buffet that will give you a chance to try all the famous foods that you’ve heard about—from the national dish of green fig and salt fish to St. Lucian-style macaroni and cheese.
+Complimentary fresh juice accompanies the buffet and is a great opportunity to taste tamarind juice.

 Hike Gros Piton